High-quality, hands-on science and cultural learning programs across Washington state

 Girl Scouts, Boy Scouts and Cub Scouts can earn awards in special Scouts-only programs held throughout the year.

 Girls in Science

-Girls in Science programs connect girls with Burke and University of Washington women scientists and offer hands-on research experiences to spark your scientific curiosity!
+Girls in Science programs connect girls with Burke and University of Washington women scientists to offer hands-on research experiences that spark scientific curiosity!

 Over 1,000 incredible cultural artifacts and scientific specimens fill our Burke Boxes—portable teaching collections designed to supplement the study of natural history and culture for all ages.